-- 【Easy Installation】 It has 2 two wires without polarity and comes with nuts and screws to hold it in place directly, suitable for smooth...
+- 💡EASY INSTALLATION: The Kohree camper ceiling light has 2 two wires without polarity and comes with nuts and screws to hold it in place...

-- 【Convenient ON/OFF Switches Design】 built-in 3-way switch that enables you to use one side or both sides of the light independently; it...
+- 💡CONVENIENT ON/OFF SWITCHES: 12 volt led lights for RV interior Built-in 3-way switch that enables you to use one side or both sides of...

 Our light fixture gut job only ran us about $5 though they did take a little time and you need a basic knowledge of soldering for this hack.